SalomePlatform/documentation/dev/cmake/source/config.rst

 (to be completed)

-Most important SALOME modules (KERNEL, GUI, MED) exposes their configuration in a dedicated CMake file.
+Most important SALOME modules (KERNEL, GUI, MED) expose their configuration in a dedicated CMake file.

 Following the CMake tutorial (http://www.cmake.org/Wiki/CMake/Tutorials/How_to_create_a_ProjectConfig.cmake_file) some important module install \*Config.cmake files facilitating the configuration of other dependent modules.
 When writing such